Satyam-do-some-code/Cognifyz_Technology_Internship_Tasks/README.md

 # Cognifyz_Technology_Internship_Tasks
-This repository is about intership task list.
+This repository is about internship task list.